How to Make Cardboard Tube Seedling Starters — Easy Step-by-Step Guide

 - 2

-Using scissors, cut 4 evenly spaced slits, about 1 inch deep, into one end of each toilet paper roll.
+Using sharp scissors, carefully cut 4 evenly spaced slits into one end of each toilet paper roll.
+These slits should be about 1 inch deep, creating flaps that will form the base of your seedling starter.

 - 3

-Gently fold the cut flaps inward, overlapping them to create a flat bottom for the tube.
+Gently fold the cut flaps inward, overlapping them to create a flat, stable bottom for the tube.
+Press down firmly on the overlapped flaps to help them hold their shape and create a secure base.

 - 4